ansys/pyprimemesh/doc/source/user_guide/graphics.rst

 away.
 In a partly meshed model the button swaps between the two, which shows at a glance which faces have been meshed.

-The hover text follows what is on display.
+The hover text follows what is on display, so it never offers something that is not there.
 Where nothing is left unmeshed, whether it is topology or mesh, there is no faceting to fall back on and the button reads as showing or hiding the mesh edges.
-Where unmeshed faces are present, it offers their faceting instead.
+Where nothing is meshed, there are no mesh edges either, so it reads as showing the topology or its CAD faceting.
+Where both are present, it swaps one for the other.

 Choosing what a click selects
 =============================